josephryan/alien_index/README.md

 <a href="https://zenodo.org/badge/latestdoi/15686/josephryan/alien_index"><img src="https://zenodo.org/badge/15686/josephryan/alien_index.svg" alt="10.5281/zenodo.21029"></a>

+Citation: Ryan, JF, 2014.
+Alien Index: identify potential non-animal transcripts or horizontally transferred genes in animal transcriptomes.
+DOI:http://dx.doi.org/10.5281/zenodo.21029

 WARNING: the alien_index_blastdb.0.01.fasta file is 5.4 gigabytes when uncompressed.
-You will need close to 20 gigabytes of free space for the fasta file and the blast databases
+You will need close to 20 gigabytes of free space for the fasta file and the blast databases.
+The BLAST step can take some time and can be optimized by dividing the query FASTA into multiple files and running multiple BLASTs on single cores.
+See <a href="http://voorloopnul.com/blog/how-to-correctly-speed-up-blast-using-num_threads/">this post</a> for information on speeding up BLAST.

 alien_index
 ===========

 identify potential non-animal transcripts or horizontally transferred genes in animal transcriptomes.
-This script will eventually be adjusted to handle identification of alien sequences in other lineages besides animals.

 requires
 ========